lamberta/devkit-doc/api/math.md

 ~~~

 ### Class property: Rect.CORNER

 * `TOP_LEFT`
 * `TOP_RIGHT`
 * `BOTTOM_LEFT`
 * `BOTTOM_RIGHT`

-Enum's used to represent the four corners of the rectangle object.
+Enumerable values used to represent the four corners of the rectangle object.

 ### rect.getSide (side)
 1. `side {Rect.SIDE}`
 2. Return: `{Line}`

-Returns a line corresponding to the specified side of the rectangle.
-The possible values for side can be found in the section below.
+Returns a line corresponding to the specified side of the
+rectangle.
+The possible values for side can be found in the

-**Examples**
+section below.

 ~~~
 var rect1 = new Rect(0, 2, 10, 5)